 It’s a lot of projects, isn’t it?
 That should be enough to get started with.
 Of course, even among these projects, some are easier than others.
 Like always, it’s wise to build stepping stones while learning any language.
 The mantra is to get started with the easier projects, and then move on to bigger and better ones as one’s understanding of the language improves.

-However, if you face problems with any of the above projects, or you need help with your java homework, our experts are always ready to help you.
+However, if you face problems with any of the above projects, or you need Java homework help, our experts are always ready to help you.

-It is only with intense practice can one become a good programmer.
-However good you are, no one will be convinced about your skills unless you can show off a practical demonstration of the same.
-Nothing’s better than getting started with a few simple Java projects for beginners to show that you have some hold over the “mechanics” of the language.
+However good of a programmer you are, no one will be convinced about your skills unless you can show off a practical demonstration of the same.
+Nothing’s better than getting started with a few simple Java projects for beginners to show that you have some hold over the implementation of real-world applications.

 Remember, it’s much more difficult to break into the programming world if you don’t have practical experience in coding.
-Coding a few Java practice projects helps mitigate this, and opens the doors for employment as a Java developer - one of the most in-demand roles in the IT industry at the moment.
+Coding a few Java practice projects helps mitigate this, and opens the doors for employment!